- This event has passed.

 - 5 – 8 pm: Art on the Spot drop-in activity table

-ABOUT SAFAR WITH MAHMOUD CHOUKI, CYRILLE AIMEE, AND RICARDO PASCAL
+ABOUT SAFAR WITH MAHMOUD CHOUKI, GEORGIE PETROV, AND SAM DICKIE

 Throughout the run of Bodies of Knowledge, Mahmoud Chouki will create a new musical composition and series of site-specific performances for the exhibition, collectively titled Safar, that explore how music can speak across cultural divides to envision new forms of dialogue between East and West.
 Chouki will be joined by guitarists Georgie Petrov and Sam Dickie.